Bedfordshire and Hertfordshire Regiment: Formation of second battalion and service to 1881

 Following the Indian Mutiny of 1857, the British Army took over responsibility for maintaining a garrison in the sub-continent from the Honourable East India Company.
 This new commitment necessitated an increase in the size of the army, and the 1st to 25th regiments of foot were each authorised to raise a second battalion.
 Accordingly, the 16th Foot raised a second battalion in Ireland in July 1859.

 In 1861, both battalions sailed separately to Canada, as part of a reinforcement of British forces there in reaction to the American Civil War.
 The diplomatic crisis brought about by the Trent Affair increased tensions, with expectations of war against the United States only receding in 1862.

+On 21 May 1863, Jesse Wright published a notice that he had discovered the corpse of a disfigured British soldier with his hands cut off washed up on the coast of the Wolf Islands dressed in his military uniform as 1st Battalion infantryman with the Bedfordshire and Hertfordshire Regiment 16th Regiment.

-The 1st Battalion left Canada for Bermuda in 1865 and the 2nd moved to Barbados in 1866.
+The 1st Battalion left Canada for the Imperial fortress of Bermuda in 1865 and the 2nd moved to Barbados in 1866.
 In 1869 the 2nd Battalion returned to England, with the 1st Battalion moving to Ireland in 1870.
 The 1st Battalion remained at various home stations in Jersey (Channel Islands), England and Ireland, while the 2nd Battalion moved to Madras in India in 1876.

 The regiment was not fundamentally affected by the Cardwell Reforms of the 1870s, which gave it a depot at Kempston Barracks near Bedford from 1873, or by the Childers reforms of 1881 – as it already possessed two battalions, there was no need for it to amalgamate with another regiment.